Tokyo 2020: Not for gold or glory, Vinesh Phogat is wrestling because she simply loves it

 Wrestlers from Japan have not competed since the Asian Championships in New Delhi.
 They were supposed to travel to Almaty but a last-minute revelation that the team was exposed to a Covid-positive person made them cancel their plans.
 China did not even bother sending a team.

-At the four competitions that she wrestled in this year, no opponent was from Japan, China, USA or Russia, the only four teams to qualify in all six weight classes.
+At the four competitions that she wrestled in this year, no opponent was from Japan, China, USA or Russia and Monglia, the only five nations to qualify wrestlers in all six weight classes.

 But Phogat said she can’t control these things and she can only prepare for the Games.
 The delayed Olympics have some positives for her as well.